millinma/SDPollen/code/helpers/README.md

 ### Documentation

-#### Slurm

-Slurm Manager creates a slurm array job which creates separate jobs for each run of the grid search.
-Additionally it waits for all jobs to finish.
-The array job is specified in `gpu_scripts/grid_search_array.sh`.
-Slurm Training gets called by the array job and runs the training for one run of the grid search.

 #### BaseRegistry

 `BaseRegistry` is a base class for registries.
 It allows you to register classes or functions to a registry and retrieve them by name, e.g. for configuration with Hydra.